 We often think of notes as serving the purpose of a knowledge base.
 But working memory needs an outlet of its own - usually via notes of the quick, messy variety.

-Your notes shouldn’t slow you down.
+How to improve working memory: Your notes shouldn’t slow you down

 When we have a lot going on - a lot on our minds - it’s especially essential that we have a working memory solution to help us out.
 And while we need to be able to seamlessly capture thoughts without thinking twice, it can also help to compartmentalize things - so that we’re able to effectively shift gears and have the most relevant content at our fingertips when the time comes.

-A tool for working memory should be fast and ergonomic, optimized for instant capture, but also for compartmentalization and retrieval.
 It should let you work in a way that fits your mental model.
 It shouldn’t burden you with extra cognitive overhead that only undermines its primary purpose.
 It provides a space to clear your mind, stash things for later, and clarify your next steps.
 It serves only to help you find greater focus and peace of mind in your day-to-day.